 Suggested electronic resources are available linked from here and from the Electronic Resources section of the library home page.
 Print resources are available in the PHC on-campus collection or by mail to distance learning members of the PHC community.
-You may check out the location and availability of an item in the on-campus collection through the online catalog, Voyager, accessed here or through the library home page.
+You may check the location and the availability of an item in our collection through the online catalog, accessible from the library home page.
 Once you have chosen a topic, your professor will be invaluable in pointing you to to helpful sources.

 Assigned books and articles needed for your research and listed in your syllabus are available on reserve at the library's circulation desk.
 Professional library assistance is available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org.

 The textbooks and required readings form the foundation for the research project required.
 Additional sources listed below may be helpful in providing additional information.

 Van Nostrand’s Concise Encyclopedia of Science / De Pree and Axelrod, editors (helpful to define unfamiliar terms) - Ref Q121 .V25 2003